laghi/ppla-builder/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+_0.1.4_
+Added alias for setting the measures in meter or inchs.
 _0.1.3_
 Added method for setting the label configurations.
-Added alias method for setting the pixel size of the label.
+Added alias for setting the pixel size of the label.
 _0.1.2_
 Fixed some npm configurations
 _0.1.1_